 The following students are subject to immunization requirements upon entry to NDNU:

-- All incoming freshmen
+- All new and incoming residential students

-- All incoming residential students (can include transfer students)
+- All new and incoming international students

 College Immunization Requirements